DigitalFlyLab/SICLab/Readme.md

 ## 🛠 Environment Setup

-To set up the environment and install all necessary dependencies for this project, you can use the provided `requirements.in` file.
+To set up the environment and install all necessary dependencies for this project, use the provided **requirements.in** file.

-Run the following command to install the required packages directly via `pip`:
+Run the following command to install the required packages directly with **pip**:

 ```bash
 pip install -r requirements.in
 ```

-*(Optional)* If you manage your environments with `pip-tools`, you can compile it into a `requirements.txt` and sync your environment:
+Optional environment management with **pip-tools** can compile **requirements.in** into **requirements.txt** and synchronize the environment.

 ```bash
 pip install pip-tools